 In the past, following periods of volatility in the market price of a particular company's securities, securities class action litigation has often been brought against that company.
 For example, in March 2015, following our announcement of the update to the timing of our planned NDA submission to the FDA for NUPLAZID for the treatment of PD Psychosis and the subsequent decline of the price of our common stock, two putative securities class action complaints were filed against us and certain of our current and former officers, which complaints were subsequently consolidated into one complaint.
 The complaint generally alleged that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the timing of our planned NDA submission to the FDA for NUPLAZID, thereby artificially inflating the price of our common stock.
 The parties agreed to a settlement in that case, which was approved by the court in January 2018.
 Additionally, between July 19 and August 3, 2018, following negative publicity about NUPLAZID, three putative securities class action complaints were filed against us and certain of our current executive officers.
 On February 26, 2019, the Court appointed a lead plaintiff and lead counsel.
 Lead plaintiff filed a consolidated complaint on April 15, 2019.
-The consolidated complaint generally alleges that defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding our business, operations, and prospects by failing to disclose that we engaged in business practices likely to attract regulatory scrutiny.
+The consolidated complaint generally alleges that defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding our business, operations, and prospects by failing to disclose that adverse events and safety concerns regarding NUPLAZID threatened initial and continuing FDA approval, and by failing to disclose that we engaged in business practices likely to attract regulatory scrutiny.
 The consolidated complaint seeks unspecified monetary damages and other relief.
 Defendants filed a motion to dismiss the consolidated complaint on June 7, 2019.
 On June 1, 2020, the Court granted the motion in part and gave lead plaintiff leave to file an amended complaint.
 On July 16, 2020, lead plaintiff filed the amended complaint.
+Defendants filed a motion to dismiss the amended complaint on August 28, 2020.
+Lead plaintiff opposed the motion on September 15, 2020.
+Defendants' reply in support of the motion to dismiss is due on November 11, 2020.
+A hearing on the motion is scheduled for December 3, 2020.